 where $\Phi_{\epsilon'}$ denotes the common distribution function of $\epsilon_1',\dots,\epsilon_n'$ and where for all $m\in\RR$, $B(m)=E(\Phi_{\epsilon'}(\epsilon'+m))$.
 With $\hat\Phi$ the empirical distribution function based on the sample $\epsilon^*_1, \ldots \epsilon_{\ny}^*$, the gradient can be estimated by

 where $\hat B(m)=\ny^{-1}\sum_{i=1}^{\ny}\hat\Phi(\epsilon_{i}^*+m)$.
 The advantage of this estimator is that it does not require any choice of tuning parameters.

-\section{Demonstrations on synthetic and real data}
+\section{Demonstrations on Synthetic and Real Data}

-\subsection{Computations on synthetic data}
+\subsection{Computations on Synthetic Data}

 In this subsection we present simulation studies for our method and compare our minimum contrast estimator to the deconvolution method of \cite{carp16}.
 We also compare to classical/linked (oracle) isotonic regression (which uses matching information that the other estimators do not use).
 We will use mean-squared errors (MSE's) for comparison: for an estimator $\wh m$, we report $n^{-1} \sum_{i=1}^n (\wh m(X_{(i)}) - m_0(X_{(i)}))^2.$ There are 2 output tables, Tables~\ref{tab:sims_n100} and \ref{tab:sims_n1000}, containing Monte Carlo estimates of MSE's.
 The sample sizes are taken to be $n=100$ and $n=1000$ for the first and second tables respectively.
-In both tables, we used 1000 Monte Carlo replications, and used $20 \times n$ gradient iterations for implementing our method using Algorithm~\ref{alg:gradient-descent}.
+In both tables, we used 1000 Monte Carlo replications.
 We used 5 different true mean functions $m_0$.
-They are (up to translation and additive constants), together with the abbreviations that depict them, gathered in Table~\ref{m0abbr}.
+They are (up to translation and additive constants), together with the abbreviations that denote them, gathered in Table~\ref{m0abbr}.

 In the tables, our estimator is ``UL BDD'' (where ``UL'' stands for ``unlinked''), \cite{carp16}'s is ``UL CS'', and isotonic regression is ``L mono'' (for linked regression, that is, based on the classical case where all covariates and responses are perfectly linked).
 Our simulations were performed taking both Laplace and Gaussian errors with standard deviation 1 (and both unlinked methods are well-specified).
 In Figure~\ref{fig:sim_one-run} we present the output from a single Monte Carlo run, so that the true functions along with sample data and estimates can be visualized.
 The 10 plots in the figure are all based on $n=100$ samples for each of 10 settings: the 5 monotone regression functions $m_0$ of Table \ref{m0abbr} with Laplace distributed errors (left column) and Gaussian errors (right column).